 Critics argue the invisible hand won’t always produce the best social benefits.
 Selfish motives will ultimately encourage economic actors to do “evil” by benefiting themselves and harming others.

-In macroeconomics, Keynesians refute classical economists about the invisible hand.
-Keynesians question the validity of the invisible hand in the short term, especially during times of recession.
-They argue government intervention matters to equilibrate the economy.
+In macroeconomics, Keynesians refute classical economists’ claims about the invisible hand.
+They question its validity in the short term, especially during recessions, and argue that government intervention matters to equilibrate the economy.

-Keynesians believe that the only way out of recession is government intervention.
-Such intervention is necessary because the private sector is incapable enough to move the economy out of recession.
+Keynesians believe that government intervention is the only way out of recession.
+Such intervention is necessary because the private sector is incapable of moving the economy out of recession.

-The Great Depression proved that the concept of the invisible hand and the free market economy were incapable of explaining the causes and providing solutions to escape such conditions.
+The Great Depression proved that the invisible hand concept and the free market economy were incapable of explaining the causes of and providing solutions to escape such conditions.

-Then, John Maynard Keynes, the father of Keynesian economics, came up with his new theory and 180 degrees opposite the invisible hand concept.
+Then, John Maynard Keynes, the father of Keynesian economics, came up with his new theory, which was 180 degrees opposite the invisible hand concept.
 Keynes argued that stimulating aggregate demand is a way to grow the economy.

-To go out of recession and boost aggregate demand, governments should intervene in the economy.
+Governments should intervene in the economy to get out of recession and boost aggregate demand.
 In this case, the government must increase its spending or reduce the tax rate.
-It will increase aggregate demand and move the economy out of the depression.
+This will increase aggregate demand and move the economy out of the depression.

-The private sector will unable to drive market demand.
-The rationality and profit motives discourage businesses and households from increasing their consumption and investment.
+The private sector will be unable to drive market demand.
+Rationality and profit motives discourage businesses and households from increasing their consumption and investment.

 Households are unwilling to increase their consumption because, during the depression, they lose their income and most of their wealth.